cheng-kang/DBpedia-Property-Plus/README.md

 ## More thoughts on this project

-This is my MSc. summer project, and I might just stop here.
+This is my MSc. summer project, and I might just stop here (or not).

 The project itself does not involve anything sophistecated.
 It basically just combines multiple brilliant APIs and generates very simple content suggestions.